paneee/RaspbianWebRadio/README.md

 ```bash
 192.168.1.50:5000/api/getVolume
 ```
-Returns the current volume
+Returns the current volume.

 ```bash
 192.168.1.50:5000/api/setVolume/+15
 ```
-Increases the volume by 15%
-To decrease, enter the argument -15
+Increases the volume by 15%.
+To decrease, enter the argument -15.

 ```bash
 192.168.1.50:5000/api/setVolume/40
 ```
-Sets volume to 40
+Sets volume to 40.

 ```bash
 192.168.1.50:5000/api/Play/RNS